watir/watir.github.io/_guides/mobile.md

 redirect_from: /docs/mobile/
 ---

-There are three options for using watir-webdriver to test mobile sites:
+There are three options for using Watir to test mobile sites:

 * Running tests against an embedded browser on a real device;
 * Running tests against an embedded browser on a device emulator on a desktop machine; or